How can you change your supplier?

 Supply from the new supplier

 Your new supplier starts energy supply once all the steps required for supplier switching have been taken.
-The supplier should notify you of this fact and also of the date on which it actually started to supply you.
+The supplier should notify you of this fact and also of the date on which he actually started to supply you.

 Your bank payments for energy must be redirected to the new supplier’s bank account.